Privacy and planning services

 At times, we may need you (or you may want) to supply other personal information such as your date of birth, marital status, gender, ethnic status, information on family members, medical, health or details on vulnerabilities and financial information regarding yourself or your existing or proposed business interests.

-The type of information we collect will depend on the nature of the enquiry and we will never ask for more personal data than is necessary in order to deal with your enquiry or response on planning documents.
+The type of information we collect will depend on the nature of the enquiry and we will never ask for more personal data than is necessary in order to deal with planning applications, your enquiry or your response on planning documents.

 Information collected from other sources